 Today I wanted to bring you some impressive photos of little-known East Anglian gardens.
 As a novice gardener (an someone who has no idea what to do with their empty plot) I’ve been flicking through lots of gardening books recently.
-I was thoroughly inspired by the newly released ‘Secret Gardens of East Anglia’ book and the authors have kindly given me two extra copies of the book to give away to my lovely readers, so be sure to enter the giveaway below…
+I was thoroughly inspired by the newly released ‘Secret Gardens of East Anglia’ book so read on to find out more…

 The book is a result of the combined efforts of of well-known horticulturalist and garden writer Barbara Segall and garden library photographer Marcus Harpur.
 The pair form an award-winning team and have visited all 22 gardens in this book to experience the spaces for themselves.
 And Marcus Harpur took some rather beautiful photos in the process.